samlilburn/Final_Project/README.md

 We plan to use the https://rapidapi.com/realtymole/api/realty-mole-property-api API to request 500 active listings from each of the displayed zip codes.
 All zip codes will not have 500 active listings, so we do not yet know how large our data set will be.
 Once completing calls for each zip code, we will combine them into a PostgreSQL database using SQLAlchemy.
 Next, we will use SQLAlchemy to create a dataframe from the compiled data.
 This data frame can be further manipulated using pandas and will be ready for machine learning and R analysis.

-We have two heatmaps planned to illustrate our data.
-The first is a heatmap showing the areas with the highest listed prices.
-The second is a heatmap visualizing the areas where listings have the shortest time on the market.
-We believe these visualizations will combine to represent the "hottest" real estate markets in the Greater Richmond Area.

 We plan to use the Rapid API to request 500 active listings from each of the zip codes displayed in our **Property Listing Zip Codes Used** chart.
 All zip codes will not have 500 active listings, so we do not yet know how large our data set will be.
 Once completing calls for each zip code, we will combine the active listing data into a PostgreSQL database using SQLAlchemy.
 We will again use SQLAlchemy to create a data frame from the compiled data in the PostreSQL database.
 This data frame can be further manipulated using Pandas and will be ready for machine learning and R analysis.
 This workflow is visualized in the below workflow chart.

 ```mermaid